Top 20 Outdoors Camping Safety Tips That You Must Remember

 Safely Pack and Store the Food

-To prevent having food-borne diseases, wash your hands before eating.
-If soap and water are not available, you can use hand sanitizers instead.
-Separate raw foods away from cooked meals.
-Moreover, it is best to cook your foods at the proper temperature.
+Moreover, it is best to cook your food at the proper temperature.
 For example, the ground beef must be cooked at least 160 degrees internal temperature.
-If you are not yet cooking your food, then you must chill it promptly.
+If you are not cooking your food, you must chill it promptly.

 According to studies, one in every five Americans gets sick due to contaminated food each year.
 As such, it is best to be strict on following food safety practices now.